David Dundas (musician): Musical career

 Jingles made by Dundas for Capital Radio were played daily on the station in the 1970s: "Grab a little piece of heaven, with Roger Scott from 3 to 7" and "Get a little soft rock, country, blues, with Tony Myatt from 11 to 2".
+Dundas co-wrote the song "Come to Me (I Am Woman)", which was recorded by ABBA singer Frida and included on her 1984 album, Shine.
+The following year it was recorded and released as a single by actress Su Pollard.